Get the FREE one-click dictionary software for Windows

 - Salmon P. Chase, Salmon Portland Chase

-Derived forms: chasing, chased, chases
+Derived forms: chased, chasing, chases

-See also: drive off
+See also: chase away

 Type of: chief justice, court, cut, follow, frame, framework, motion, move, movement, pol [N. Amer, informal], political leader, politician, politico [informal], pollie [Austral, informal], polly [Austral, informal], pursue, romance, solicit, woo

-Encyclopedia: Chase, Pennsylvania
+Encyclopedia: Chase, Michigan